GustavoIFelippe/Templates-Zabbix-Huawei/README.md

     - PPPoE access-user count summary, and separated by Single-Tagged and Double-Tagged subinterfaces.

 OBS:
-- Pay attention at discovery FILTERS os all templates.
+- Pay attention at discovery FILTERS of all templates.

 - If you need any files that's not included here, please be in touch by gustavoifelippe@hotmail.com, and I'll help you in my time.